socratic617/Chat-Gpt-Ascend/README.md

-# Chatbot Ascend
+# ResilientGPT

 ## Project Overview and Summary
-Chatbot Ascend is a project designed for students entering the Resilient Coder bootcamp with the aim of becoming full-stack engineers.
+ResilientGPT is a project designed for students entering the Resilient Coder bootcamp with the aim of becoming full-stack engineers.
 The project focuses on creating a frontend AI chatbot.

-Chatbot Ascend aims to build a strong frontend AI chatbot by employing robust components, designing a user-friendly interface, ensuring reliability through unit tests, and offering comprehensive documentation.
+ResilentGPT aims to build a strong frontend AI chatbot by employing robust components, designing a user-friendly interface, ensuring reliability through unit tests, and offering comprehensive documentation.

 [View Hosted App here](https://resilient-coders-chatbot.netlify.app)

 ## Usage

-To use Chatbot Ascend, follow these steps:
+To use ResilientGPT, follow these steps:

 1. Clone the repository.
 2. Install dependencies (`npm install`).